WELCOME TO ADAPTVAC

 AdaptVac aims to accelerate the development of safe

 to treat and prevent specific cancers, infectious diseases

 study results expected by end-2022.

 AdaptVac, as part of the EU H2020 funded PREVENT-nCoV consortium, is focused on developing a SARS-CoV-2 (COVID-19) vaccine using our capsid Virus-Like Particle (VLP) display technology.

 The vaccine, ABNCoV2, has been exclusively licensed to Bavarian Nordic.
-Phase II study with 210 persons has been initiated, and DKK 800M has been committed by the Danish Ministry of Health to support the PhIII trial.
+Phase II study with 210 persons has been completed successfully, and DKK 800M has been committed by the Danish Ministry of Health to support the on-going PhIII trial.